FAQ

 What do you get out of this?

-I don't profit financially from this event - in fact, it usually costs me money to run.
-What I gain instead is the opportunity to meet new people, make new friends, and bring together a group of people who enjoy the same hobby.
-That's what a LAN party should be about.
+I don't make any money from this event.
+In fact, I've invested a significant amount of time and money to get it running.
+What I gain instead is the chance to meet new people, build friendships, and bring together others who share the same hobby.
+That's what a LAN party is all about.